LapisBlue/Docs/docs/commons/perms/algebra.md

 ---

 The following is an overview of how the Lapis permissions 'algebra' works.
+It is basically just set theory, applied to Minecraft.
 Permissions files are declared in a special syntax, this will be adapted and definitely changed later.

 ## Permissions